iksaif/my-little-ticket/README.md

 ### Plugins

 A plugin is a way to fetch ticket from a source.
-Currently this project can only fetch tickets from JIRA, but you can easilly create your own plugin, take a look at [base.py](my_little_ticket/plugins/base.py) and [jira](my_little_ticket/plugins/jira.py) to know more.
+Currently this project can only tickets from JIRA and Trello, but you can easilly create your own plugin, take a look at [base.py](my_little_ticket/plugins/base.py) and [jira](my_little_ticket/plugins/jira.py) to know more.